epfl-ada/ada-2024-project-databrewers/README.md

 ---

 ## Task 5: Develop a Recommendation Model Based on Season and Events
-To create a “time fresco” that suggests the ideal beer for each season or festivity, we aimed to design a visually engaging guide for both industry professionals and enthusiasts.
+To create a “time fresco” that suggests the ideal beer for each season or festivity, we aimed to design a visually engaging guide for industry professionals.

-- **Recommendation model construction:** Build a recommendation model that takes into account the time of year, location, and significant events.
+- **Recommendation model construction:** Build a recommendation model that takes into account the time of year, location, and events.

 ## Proposed timeline